Ujung Bocur Surf Spots

 Sumatra Surf Resort

 Sumatra Surf Resort is located directly in front of Ujung Bocur.
 Surf all day and wash off in a hot water shower then chill out in the 10×5 metre pool, lookout tower or beach deck while you enjoy a few ice-cold Bintangs, beautiful surroundings, sunsets and prime views of the surf reeling down the point.
-Each bungalow has a large covered veranda, flyscreens on all windows, mosquito nets, bedside tables, wardrobe, individually controlled fans, linen, pillows and bath towels (supplied/changed regularly).
+Each bungalow has a large covered veranda, flyscreens on all windows, mosquito nets, bedside tables, wardrobe, air-conditioning, linen, pillows and bath towels (supplied/changed regularly).
 While out of the water at you’re never short on things to do with a huge common-area building that provides free Wi-Fi, restaurant, bar, pool table, lounge area and Satellite TV.
 Showing the NRL, AFL, live WSL events including other sports channels and more.
 Sumatra Surf Resort also caters for beginner surfers with qualified surf instructors and custom surf lessons depending on your experience.
 All in all, easy access to world-class waves and superb facilities in a super fun environment at an affordable price.

 Besides surfing the longest left in Sumatra, you can choose from heaving barrels at Way Jambu 15-minutes south, softer reef breaks like Krui Left 30-minutes north or endless beach breaks at Mandiri Beach 15-minutes away.
 Not to mention other world-class waves within an hour drive.